 Does it matter that so many people no longer think of America as a Christian nation?
 Does it matter that our kids, our husbands, our wives, our brothers and sisters, our friends no longer come to church to be with us here today, no matter how much we invite, nag, encourage or threaten them?
 Jesus said,"Prophets are without honor in their hometown, and among their own kin, and in their own house".
 It’s disappointing, for sure.
 But we kind of get it, don't we?
 We understand why it is happening.

 But it shouldn't make us stop believing, shouldn't discourage us from sharing what matters with everyone around us.

 We are the instruments of God's voice, and there will be many times when no one will be listening, when you will be dismissed, or worse, despised.
 That is the prophet's fate, and all of us have some vocation to be a prophet as well.
 We need to speak the truth as we hear it.

-In love—always in God's love—we need to say what we believe to be true: to tell others how beautiful they are through and through, how ugly they can be when they speak or act in hate or fear or selfishness.
+In love—always in God's love—we need to paint the sky with the good news that we believe to be true: to tell others how beautiful they are through and through, how ugly they can be when they speak or act in hate or fear or selfishness.
 Maybe especially in a post-Christian world our faith can make a firework of miracles happen, and shouldn’t we try to do so?